 Slip and fall injuries at work can result from the following situations:

 The burden of proof falls on the injured worker bringing the claim for compensation.
 This means you will have to prove that the accident occurred as a result of the employer’s negligence, and not as the result of your own carelessness or failure to follow safety instructions and protocols.

 The following are steps that should be taken when suffering a slip and fall injury.

 Successfully proving that your employer’s negligent act caused your workplace injury depends on several factors, as stated above.
-Contact a reputable attorney as soon as possible after the accident to safeguard your claim to rightful compensation.
+Contact a Fort Myers Personal injury attorney as soon as possible after the accident to safeguard your claim to rightful compensation.